Lithium Industry Trends

 Lithium is the lightest weight metal in the periodic chart.
-It has the greatest electrochemical properties which leads to an efficient energy to weight performance, such as mobility devices and vehicle batteries.
+It has the greatest electrochemical properties, which allows for efficient energy to weight performance, such as mobility devices and electric vehicle batteries.

 Lithium Industry Trends

 The need for lithium continues to accelerate, with demand from companies that produce batteries to power electric vehicles, laptops and other high-tech devices.

 - Overall lithium demand is forecast to rise from 200,000 tons of lithium carbonate to possibly more than 2,000,000 tons lithium carbonate by 2025.

-- Automotive industry has the biggest demand for lithium batteries that may become 70% of overall demand for lithium.
+- Automotive industry is forecasted to have the biggest demand for lithium batteries that may become 70% of overall demand for lithium.

-- China has committed to build 5 million electric cars by 2020.
+- Volvo has committed to build 5 million electric cars by 2020.

-- At this time, there is no replacement for lithium which remains a necessary battery component .
+- At this time, there is no commercial replacement for lithium.

 - Bloomberg said, “even if the price of lithium soars 300 percent, battery costs would rise by only 2%.”
 Tesla (TSLA), CEO, Elon Musk calls lithium “the salt on the salad.”